 SOUTHWEST LEARNING CENTERS

 Southwest Intermediate Learning Center (SILC) offers activities that augment the social and academic objectives of the school.
 All SILC students participate in a Community-Based Activity (CBA) biweekly during which they incorporate their four core subject areas into real-world experiences.
 SILC students are also welcomed and encouraged to participate in both yearbook activities and student council where students can develop independence, responsibility, and leadership skills.
 Spelling and geography bees allow students with those specific gifts to receive recognition.
-Students are also encouraged to participate in Knowledge Masters, which is a state-wide competition allowing students to develop their store of knowledge and their quick-thinking skills.
 Another opportunity for SILC students is the English Expo. at which students can demonstrate their skills in the language arts, such as speaking, various types of writing, listening, in competition with others from around the state.
 In the area of science, an annual science fair is held allowing students to showcase their scientific knowledge and understanding.
 Additionally, SILC students are exposed to knowledge and experiences through assemblies that demonstrate physical or academic skills from around the world.
 Finally, to help our students develop socially, two annual dances are provided under closely supervised circumstances.

 English Expo provides students with the opportunity to let their talents shine with competitions ranging from poetry writing, to photo essays, to storytelling.
 Some of the entries are prepared before the event and some competitions are held "on-the-spot."
 Southwest Learning Center participates in the Middle School and High School categories and has won many medals in a variety of categories including several “State Champs.”
 Students are selected for participation based on interest and teacher recommendation.